rocicorp/replicache/design.md

 reliable than applications that are directly dependent upon servers.
 By using a local database, offline-first applications are instantaneously responsive and reliable in any network conditions.

+Additionally, offline-first applications typically update live, in real time, when something change server side, without the user having to refresh.
+Since they are already continuously synchronizing, realtime updates are just updating the UI when new data arrives.

 Unfortunately, offline-first applications are also really hard to build.
 Many previous companies and open source projects have sought to provide an easy framework for buiding offline-first applications, but for a variety of reasons none have succeeded.

 # Introducing Replicache

-Replicache dramatically reduces the difficulty of building offline-first applications.
+[Replicache](https://replicache.dev) dramatically reduces the difficulty of building offline-first applications.
 Replicache's goals are:

 1. Providing a truly offline-first programming model that is natural and easy to reason about
 1. Maximizing compatability with existing application infrastructure and patterns, minimizing the work to integrate